quantum-tinkerer/MeanFi/DESIGN.md

 patterns belong to the calculation; numeric factors belong to an individual Hamiltonian and chemical potential.
 Retained storage must remain bounded.

-EDIIS is the default SCF update and minimizes a free-energy bound over its history.
+EDIIS is the default SCF update and minimizes internal energy over its density history.
+The interaction is quadratic, so history energies and gradient differences define a small exact quadratic objective.
+It is prepared once per update; coefficient optimization does not reconstruct model states.
 Each SCF method runs only its own update until convergence or its iteration limit.
 Methods never switch automatically.
 Users compose separate solver calls, using the last valid result attached to a convergence failure to restart with a method of their choice.
+SCF history and progress output keep internal energy only.
+Final results also report entropy and free energy from the existing density evaluation, without another matrix pass.

 ## Quantities and accuracy